carlosfrias/apigee-opdk-setup-ansible-controller/README.md

 * This role uses properties to generate a basic ansible.cfg; defaults are provided.
 * The `remote_user` variable must be provided.
 * Templates for credentials.yml and customer-properties.yml are provided as a starting point.
+* git and rsync must be installed.

 Role Variables
 --------------